 Nothing comes easy, especially overcoming a fear.
 Forgive yourself if you slip up, but continue to try your best to rid yourself of this fear so you can experience the joys of air travel and the in-flight entertainment.

-Have a scheduled flight from Melbourne?
+Have a scheduled flight from Brisbane, Melbourne or the Gold Coast?
 Great airport parking deals await you when you get in touch with Alpha Airport Parking.
 Now you can drive yourself to the airport, park your car and go on your flight.
 When you return, you can retrieve your vehicle and drive yourself home without the need to have friends and family come and pick you up.